opsschool/curriculum/sysadmin_tools.rst

 Mosh
 ====

-#distinguish between prototol mosh and command mosh

 Mosh (MObile SHell) is an alternative to remote shell commands, such as ``ssh`` or ``rsh``.
-The beauty of mosh is that it supports intermittent connectivity without killing the remote session.
+The beauty of the mosh protocol is that it supports intermittent connectivity without killing the remote session.
 You can start a ``mosh`` session just like you would with ``ssh`` on one side of town with one IP address, shut your laptop and go home, then open your laptop and connect back to your mosh session like it was never interrupted.
 Also, if your wifi is spotty or internet connection is intermittent, ``mosh`` doesnt break the session when the connection drops out, unlike ``ssh``.
 Mosh does not wait for the remote server to confirm each keystroke before displaying it to a terminal.
 Instead, it displays the typed characters locally and confirms entry on the remote end.
 There are packages available for GNU/Linux, FreeBSD, Solaris, Mac OS X, Chrome and even Android apps.

 Mosh must be installed on both the client and remote server.
 When a session is started it spins up a mosh-server and a local mosh-client process.
 It can